ArcBlock/abtnode-docs/src/introduction/how-to-get-abtnode/index.md

 <details>
 <summary>

-Note: You can also use one of the two commands from nvm's repo [nvm](https://github.com/nvm-sh/nvm) or from the hidden content of this line, but this one works with both [Linux](https://www.linux.org) and [macOS](https://www.apple.com/macos).
+Note: You can also use one of the two commands from nvm's repo [nvm] or from the hidden content of this line, but this one works with both [Linux] and [macOS].

 </summary>

-This one works on [macOS](https://www.apple.com/macos):
+This one works on [macOS]:

 ```bash
 curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.35.3/install.sh | bash
 ```

-and this one works on [Linux](https://www.linux.org):
+and this one works on [Linux]:

 ```bash
 wget -qO- https://raw.githubusercontent.com/nvm-sh/nvm/v0.35.3/install.sh | bash